Greg Griffey, Manager

 Mark graduated from The Herron School of Art with a degree in Art History.
 He continued his graduate studies at IUPUI in World History and Anthropology.
 He played college tennis at Wabash Valley College.
 Mark started working at CRC in 1990.
 Prior to that he was head pro at the Kokomo YMCA and an assistant coach for the Indiana University women’s program in 1986.
 He was also head coach at DePauw University from 1992-94 and was voted coach of the year in 1993.
 Currently, Mark teaches World History at Cathedral High School and is their head coach for both the girls’ and boys’ tennis teams.
 Mark and his wife Renee have three children, twins Ashley and Brittany and Mark II.
 When he is not on the court or in the class room he enjoys art and museums with his family.

 Maggie was born and raised in Hamilton County, Indiana.
 She started playing tennis at eight years old at Carmel Racquet Club and is still playing on women’s 4.5 teams at CRC.
 She was the first tennis player at Hamilton Southeastern High School to make its Wall of Fame.
-She is the tennis director for Hamilton County Community Tennis Association® where she brings tennis to nearly 4000 youngsters in Hamilton County every year.
+She is the executive director and tennis director for Hamilton County Community Tennis Association® where she brings tennis to nearly 4000 youngsters in Hamilton County every year.
 Prior to that Maggie was tennis coordinator at the Hawthorns Golf and Country Club and marketing associate and tennis instructor for Higgins Tennis Academy in San Francisco.
 Maggie is a graduate of Indiana University Kelley School of Business and Stetson Law School (Florida).
 She is a member of the bar in Florida, California and Indiana.

 Becky graduated from DePauw University with a B.A. in Elementary and Physical Education.
 She played four years of Varsity Tennis and was an NCAA Division III Singles and Doubles champion, earning recognition as an Academic All-American.
 Becky has coached basketball and tennis for over 20 years at Carmel , Park Tudor, North Central, and Hamilton Southeastern High Schools.
 She has had the privilege to coach several players, Erika Fisk, Kelly Iden, Caroline McAuley, and Claire Reifeis, that have gone on to play NCAA Division I tennis.
 Becky is married to Randy, an avid golfer.
 They have one son, Andrew, and a cute dog, Bentley.
 When Becky is not on the tennis courts, she enjoys swimming, running, reading, cooking for friends and family, and walking Bentley.